 Skip to main content

-Present a "State of Your Company" address
+Present a "State of Your Salon/Spa" address

 Every January, the president of the United States does a State of the Union address to a joint session of Congress.
 The address not only reports on the condition of the nation, but also allows the president to outline his legislative agenda and national priorities to the United States Congress.
 Given the economic turmoil that began in earnest last year, and the now early indications that the economy is showing signs of recovery, this may be the opportune time for you to present a "State of Your Company" address.